landonwest815/spreadsheet-editor/FormulaEvaluator/README.md

 # Comments to Evaluators:

-comments
+The comments throughout the Evaluate walk-through the process step by step.

 # Assignment Specific Topics
-Any additional feedback or write up required by the assignment.

-Leave a space for a new paragraph.

-Make sure you spell check your file (did you install the VS spell checker?) and use your best writing ability.
+All files related to this assignment are spell-checked.

 # Consulted Peers:

 I did not talk with any peers for this assignment.
-I was at my parents' house (30 minutes from campus) all weekend and completed everything except the delegate portion during this time.
-I also do not have any contact information from any peers in CS3500 yet.
+If I was confused with anything I used google.

 # References: